Skip to main content

 Geos Institute helps communities build resilience in the face of climate change

 We envision a world with climate resilient communities, flourishing ecosystems, and equitable societies.
-Humanity has avoided the most catastrophic, long-term climate impacts.
-People are deeply connected to the natural world, appreciate its value, and make evidence-based decisions to maintain its integrity.
+In this future, humanity has transformed its relationship with energy and land use, which has limited the extent of the climate crisis and made effective adaptation possible.
+People are deeply connected to the natural world, appreciate its value, and act to maintain its integrity.
 Decision-makers consistently center the voices of frontline communities in building Whole Community Resilience.
-Communities can easily access the support they need for building resilience, regardless of location, size, or wealth.
+Societies have the skills and capacities needed to ensure a sustainable relationship with energy and implement effective adaptation strategies.

 Who We Are